sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-eks/deployment.rst

 You can now use the **<external-IP>:targetPort** to access Sparkflows in the browser.

-  .. note::  Two user accounts come preconfigured with Sparkflows.
+  .. note::  Two user accounts come preconfigured with Sparkflows, also make sure to update ``app.postMessageURL`` as per Sparkflows absolute URL running and should be accessible.

              * admin/admin
              * test/test